-Stunting – impaired growth and development from poor nutrition, repeated infection, and inadequate psychosocial stimulation, affects 149 million children under 5, mainly in low- and middle-income countries.
-The UKRI GCRF Action Against Stunting research project investigates the multiple drivers of stunting in India, Indonesia and Senegal, to inform evidence-based interventions supporting child development.
+Stunting affects 149 million children under 5, mainly in low- and middle-income countries.
+The UKRI GCRF Action Against Stunting Hub research project investigates the multiple drivers of stunting in India, Indonesia and Senegal, to inform evidence-based interventions supporting child development.

 Current research highlights the importance of children’s learning environments to nurture their growth and development.
-Stunting is best tackled when nutrition and psychosocial interventions (i.e. interventions which influence how caregivers interact with children) are combined.
-In order to identify effective routes for large-scale intervention and involve the key actors that are influencing their development, it is fundamental to profile the educational environments children under 5 experience.
+Stunting is best tackled when nutrition and psychosocial interventions (i.e. interventions that influence how caregivers interact with children) are combined.
+In order to identify effective routes for large-scale intervention, it is fundamental to profile the educational environments that children under five experience.
 This seminar will present the work led by the Cognition and Education workstream to profile early childhood education provision in India and Senegal.

-We will first present how we reviewed the early childhood education system in India and Senegal, via a documentary analysis.
-We will launch an infographic that can be used by fellow researchers, policy stakeholders and professionals to profile early childhood education in other low- and middle-income countries.
+We will first present how we reviewed India and Senegal’s early childhood education system via a documentary analysis.
+We will share an infographic that can be used by fellow researchers, policy stakeholders and professionals to profile early childhood education in other countries.
 We will then hear from the research leads in India and Senegal who have adapted and piloted a classroom observation grid (the Measuring Early Learning Environments – MELE) to measure key characteristics of classroom environments and educational quality in their respective countries.
 We believe our work has the potential to inform our progress towards the global objective of ensuring education quality for all (UN Sustainable Development Goal 4).

-We welcome the perspectives, comments and questions of attendees and will dedicate 15 minutes for a Q&A at the end of the seminar.
+We welcome attendees’ perspectives, comments, and questions and will dedicate 15 minutes for a Q&A at the end of the seminar.

-Professor Julie Dockrell (PI), UCL Institute of Education, Education and Cognition leads – Julie Dockrell is a Professor of Psychology and Special Needs, qualified as both a clinical and educational psychologist.
-Her major research interests are in patterns of development and the ways in which cognitive factors impact children’s learning, interactions and attainments.
+Professor Julie Dockrell (PI), UCL Institute of Education, Education and Cognition leads.
+Julie Dockrell is a Professor of Psychology and Special Needs, qualified as a clinical and educational psychologist.
+Her primary research interests are in development patterns and how cognitive factors impact children’s learning, interactions and attainments.
 A central theme in this research has been the application of evidence-based research and evaluating interventions to support children’s learning in educational settings.
-Twitter: @Lang_Lit_Num
+Twitter: @IOE_London

-Dr Bernie Munoz, Principal Investigator, UCL Institute of Education – Bernie obtained a BSc in Psychology, School of Psychology, Pontificia Universidad Católica, Chile and studied a MA in ICT in Education (Institute of Education, UCL) in 2002, funded by Chevening Scholarship for global future leaders.
-After some years of working back in Chile at the school level, academia, and the public sector as a Researcher and Consultant in assessment in education, she secured funding for studying a PhD, School of Education, the University of Bristol, awarded in 2013.
-After her PhD, she worked as a Research Associate on several research projects at the University of Bristol.
-In 2016 she obtained an ESRC Global Challenges Research Fund (GCRF) Postdoctoral Fellowship, and in 2018 moved to her current position as a Research Fellow in Education at the IOE.
+Dr Bernie Munoz.
+Principal Investigator, UCL Institute of Education.
+Bernie obtained a BSc in Psychology, School of Psychology, Pontificia Universidad Católica, Chile and studied a MA in ICT in Education (Institute of Education, UCL) in 2002, funded by Chevening Scholarship for global future leaders.
+After some years of working back in Chile at the school level, academia, and the public sector as a Researcher and Consultant in assessment in education, she secured funding for studying a PhD, School of Education, University of Bristol, awarded in 2013.
+After her PhD, she worked as a Research Associate on several research projects at University of Bristol.
+In 2016 she obtained a ESRC Global Challenges Research Fund (GCRF) Postdoctoral Fellowship, and in 2018 moved to her current position as a Research Fellow in Education at the IOE.
 Twitter: @IOE_London

-Dr Jessica Massonnie, Research Fellow, Department of Psychology and Human Development and the Department of Learning and Leadership, UCL Institute of Education Team – Jessica’s work focuses on understanding how we can best help children to thrive, by considering the influence of the home and classroom environments on their learning and development.
+Dr Jessica Massonnie, Research Fellow, Department of Psychology and Human Development and the Department of Learning and Leadership, UCL Institute of Education Team.
+Jessica’s work focuses on understanding how we can best help children thrive by considering the influence of the home and classroom environments on their learning and development.
 She is investigating both the social and physical (e.g. noise) factors influencing children’s development, adopting a cross-cultural perspective within the Action Against Stunting research project.
 Twitter: @jess_masso

 *By signing up for LIDC’s event, you agree that we will collect your data and contact you for the purposes of the event only.
 Your personal information will be deleted after the event.
 You can email firstname.lastname@example.org to cancel your registration and have your data deleted at any time.